Andrew N. Robertson

-Dr. Andrew N. Robertson (born 1974) is a British actor best known for his performances in The Cement Garden and the Gormenghast series.
-He is also a musician and academic, fronting British band Truck, and has published work on automatic accompaniment for rock music at the conference on New Interfaces for Musical Expression.
+Andrew N. Robertson (born 1974) is a British actor best known for his performances in The Cement Garden and the Gormenghast series.
+He is also a musician and former academic researcher and has published work on automatic accompaniment for rock music at the conference on New Interfaces for Musical Expression.

 In May 2009, Robertson was awarded a research fellowship of the Royal Academy of Engineering for his work on digital music.
-Robertson was a research student at Queen Mary, University of London at the Centre for Digital Music specialising in interactive real-time musical systems.
+Robertson was a research student at Queen Mary, University of London at the Centre for Digital Music specialising in interactive real-time musical systems, where he obtained a PhD.
 In January 2011, Robertson developed software called "B-Keeper" which would allow drummers in rock bands to enhance their live performances.
-Robertson is also a member of a band playing mainly space rock music called Higamos Hogamos which trialled the "B-Keeper" software that he developed.
+Robertson is also a former member of a band playing mainly space rock music called Higamos Hogamos which trialled the "B-Keeper" software that he developed.